 A motorcycle accident is a very serious and often painful event.
 While the accident can unfold in a matter of seconds, recovering from the event can take months or even years of time.
 Attaining appropriate financial compensation for the accident is one of the many ways to provide for an accelerated recovery.

 To know if you qualify for a personal injury claim, there are a few specific questions that need to be addressed first.
 Your answers to these questions will determine whether or not pursuing a personal injury claim would be worthwhile.
-If you are qualified, the next step will be locate an experienced and successful motorcycle accident lawyer that can process your claim.
+If you are qualified, the next step will be to locate an experienced and successful motorcycle accident lawyer that can process your claim.

-1. Were You At-Fault?
+1. Were You At Fault?

-If you were at-fault for the accident, you will probably not have legal grounds for your claim.
+If you were at fault for the accident, you will probably not have legal grounds for your claim.
 Without legal grounds, your case will be unsuccessful and your personal injury claim denied.